axelvanherle/IR-Communication-ES2/README.md

 # IR-Communication-ES2: A Self-Made PCB Wireless Communication System

-The goal of this project is to establish a wireless communication system using self-made PCBs equipped with IR LEDS to transmit messages between devices.
-The messages can be generated using an Arduino microcontroller or a simple button, which sends the signals to the IR LEDs on the PCBs to transmit data.
+The aim of this project is to create a wireless communication system through self-made PCBs equipped with IR LEDs, which can transmit messages between devices.
+To generate these messages, an Arduino microcontroller or a simple button can be used, which will send the signals to the IR LEDs present on the PCBs, which will then transmit data.

-The system functions by allowing one device to send a message using IR light, which can then be received by another device equipped with a compatible IR receiver.
-The receiver decodes the message and displays it on a screen or other output device.
+This system operates by allowing one device to send a message using IR light, which can be received by another device equipped with a compatible IR receiver.
+The receiver will then decode the message and display it on a screen or any other output device.

-In this design, each PCB is capable of full duplex communication, allowing it to both transmit and receive messages.
-This feature ensures that every PCB can communicate with each other.
+In this design, every PCB is capable of full duplex communication, which means that each one can both transmit and receive messages.
+This feature ensures that all PCBs can communicate with each other.

 ![soyled](https://user-images.githubusercontent.com/94362354/219086257-167bd306-9224-439a-ba16-726475401407.png)